hanwu219/Airport-COI/README.md

 # Spatiotemporal-Semantic Relational HGNN

-This repository contains an implementation of a spatio-semantic relational graph attention network for matching construction tasks (`T`) with operation requirements (`O`) and identifying soft coordination communities.
+This repository contains an implementation of a spatiotemporal-semantic relational graph attention network for matching construction tasks (`T`) with operation requirements (`O`) and identifying soft coordination communities.

 The main execution script is [main.py](main.py).